 The bakery industry has considerable scope for additional investment and employment with very fewer capital requirements per unit compared to the other industries.
-Planning has great importance in bakery industry and can benefit the bakers in many ways.
+Initial planning has great importance in the bakery industry and can benefit the bakers in many ways.
 Keshav B. Kamaliya explains various steps involved in planning a medium-scale bakery industry.

 The baking industry has an important role to play.
 It holds an immediate and prospective future.
 It has also considerable scope for additional investment and employment with very few capital requirements.
 The bakery-owners, however, should plan carefully before they start to operate.
 A business plan should be formulated properly.

 Planning includes a written summary of what the bakery-owner hope to accomplish by being in business and how he intends to organize the resources to meet his goals.
 It is the road map for operating any business and measuring progress along the way.
 It also serves as a blueprint for building a business on solid grounds and making sure that it will withstand the difficult and lean first years.

 Planning is important as it encourages realism instead of over-optimism.
 It helps a bakery-owner to identify customers, market area, pricing strategy, and competitive conditions.
 This process often leads to the discovery of competitive advantage or new opportunities, as well as a deficiency in the plan.
 By putting plans on paper overall ability to manage the business improves.
 A bakery-owner would also have time to look ahead and avoid problems before they arise.
 He will be able to make improvements enter in the plan before conditions become critical.
 A business plan establishes the amount of financing or outside investment required and when it is needed.

 A well-organized plan makes it much easier for the lender or the investor to assess his financing proposal and assess him as a business manager.
 Three or four hours spent each month for updating the plan will save time and money in the long run and may even save the business.